Putin Orders Hundreds of U.S. Diplomats to Leave Russia

 Two days after the White House said that President Trump would sign legislation imposing new sanctions on Russia, Russian president Vladimir Putin confirmed that he was ordering the U.S. to significantly cut the number of diplomats it has stationed in the country.
-Putin says 755 U.S. diplomats must leave Russia by September 1, explaining in a state television interview on Sunday that he no longer expects the U.S.-Russia relationship to improve.
+Putin says 755 U.S. embassy personnel must be cut by September 1, explaining in a state television interview on Sunday that he no longer expects the U.S.-Russia relationship to improve.
 “We waited for quite some time that maybe something will change for the better — had such hope that the situation will somehow change, but, judging by everything, if it changes, it will not be soon,” Putin said.

 “It is time for us to show that we will not leave anything unanswered,” he added.

-Note: This post has been updated to include additional details and better clarify who the order targets.